By Ruth Doherty

 2. Work out the tile layout

-Kamila Chalfin, Marketing & Brand Manager at Tile Giant, says: 'This is done to ensure that as many full tiles are laid as possible, with minimum cutting and waste of tiles.
+Kamila Chalfin, marketing and brand manager at Tile Giant, says: 'This is done to ensure that as many full tiles are laid as possible, with minimum cutting and waste of tiles.

 'To do this, start by marking the center of the wall using your measuring tape and pencil.
 Using a vertical spirit level against this mark, make a line down the center of your wall.
 This is where you will start your tiling from.